 By default, the file containing the log is called mqjms.log and is in the current working directory.
 However, you can change the name and location of the log file by setting the com.ibm.msg.client.commonservices.log.outputName property in the IBM MQ classes for JMS configuration file.
-For information about the IBM MQ classes for JMS configuration file, see The IBM MQ classes for JMS configuration file, and for more detail about valid values for the com.ibm.msg.client.commonservices.log.outputName property, see "Logging errors for IBM MQ classes for JMS" on page 66.
+For more information about the IBM MQ classes for JMS configuration file, see The IBM MQ classes for JMS configuration file.
+For more information file.
+For more information about the IBM MQ classes for the com.ibm.msg.client.commonservices.log.outputName property, see "Logging errors for IBM MQ classes for JMS" on page 96.

-Suppressing channel error messages from error logs on Multiplatforms
+Suppressing channel error messages from error logs on

+Multiplatforms